How do I set up an appointment?

 Do I need an appointment?

 Generally.
 Scorpion Studios is known for custom work and it’s often hard for us to take walk-ins due to our appointment schedules.
-However we’re happy to consult with you and we’ll do what we can to get you in.
+We’re happy to consult with you and we’ll do what we can to get you in.
 We do have an artist, Sapo Boijseanua, that takes walk-ins on Fridays and Saturdays, 2-10, first come first serve.

 Is there anything else I should know?